vedaanty/WP-Reddit-Cross-Poster/README.md

 ## 🎉 Contributing/Future Roadmap

 We welcome contributions!
-Feel free to open issues or submit pull requests on our [GitHub repository](https://github.com/vedaanty/reddit-crosspost-plugin).
+Feel free to open issues or submit pull requests on our [GitHub repository](https://github.com/vedaanty/reddit-crosspost-plugin). <br>
 This plugin is used in one of my active projects, so if it ever breaks I'll probably end up fixing it.
-Not exactly sure what additional features can be added, but I am happy to listen to suggestions and squash bugs if you find them!
+Not exactly sure what additional features can be added, but I am happy to listen to suggestions and squash bugs if you find them! <br>
-I'm quite new to making wordpress plugins, so please ignore any wordpress faux pas that may have been made.
+I'm quite new to making wordpress plugins, so please ignore any wordpress mistakes that may have been made.

 ### Known Issues/Wanted Improvements:
 - No flair dropdown in ARCP admin menu preset editing